saiftynet/SP0256/README.md

 ### DISCLAIMER

 I am not a expert in phonetics, linguistics or audio data analysis.
 I also happen to be more tone deaf than an earwig with no ears.
-So apologies for any offense I cause with my lac of knowledge and insight in this field.
+So apologies for any offense I cause with my lack of knowledge and insight in this field.

 ### Changes